andy-byers/CalicoDB/doc/doc.md

 calicodb::Slice s2 {str};
 calicodb::Slice s3 {str.data(), str.size()};

-// Slices can be converted back to owned strings using Slice::to_string(). std::cout << s1.to_string() << '\n';
+// A slice can be converted back to a std::string using Slice::to_string(). std::cout << s1.to_string() << '\n';

 // Slices have methods for modifying the size and pointer position.
 These methods do not change the underlying data,